omkarium/clonehunter/README.md

 `-v` stands for verbose.
 It prints the hashes of each and every file for you to compare and manually figure out clones.

 `-t` stands for threads.
 Choose the number of threads to allocate the program to hunt.
-In the above example I am using 12 threads.
+In the above example, I am using 12 threads.

+`-e` stands for extension and this feature enables you to target specific file types aka file extensions.
+In the above example, I am targeting pdf.
+If you do not want to target any specific file types, then do not use the option.

 ## How it works?
 There are two modes the program looks for duplicate files.